lfost42/caseops/README.md

 ---

 ## 🪄 Overview
-**ClarityOps** is an early-stage framework and prototype designed to help support teams improve case quality, consistency, and engineer maturity.
+**CaseOps** is a framework and prototype designed to help support teams improve case quality, consistency, and engineer maturity.

 This phase focuses on **defining the model**, **standardizing deliverables**, and **building tools for onboarding and coaching**.

-It’s built to evolve into a measurable dashboard, but its foundation is a clear, teachable framework for how engineers learn, validate, and communicate in complex customer environments.
+It’s built to teach how engineers how to learn, validate, and communicate in complex customer environments.

 ---